josejuanrguez/Asilidae/README.md

 ## Hey, wouldn't it be better if you <put your advice, suggestion, whatever...here>?

-I know I can improve the code a lot in many ways so this won't be the last version of this code.
-I will be pleased to read your suggestions in order to improve it.
+I know I can improve the code a lot in many ways but keep in mind that my objective is keeping the code as simple as any person can understand it.
+Anyway, if you have any suggestions, I'd be pleased to know it.

 Thank you very much for your attention.